mchenggit/kabanero-event/architecture/README.md

 ![svc-a Pipeline](SVCAPipeLine.jpg)

 The second application, `svc-a`,  is meant to capture a more complex workflow for continuous delivery.
 In this workflow, code is delivered continuously.
 However, unlike the `ui` application, it is not continuously deployed to production.
+It uses a branching strategy similar to `Git flow`.
 - It was developed using Openshift Codeready Workspaces
 - It uses Github or Github Enterprise as the source repository.
-- Developers are required to create branches or forks for all source code changes.
+- Developers are required to create branches or forks from `develop` branch for all source code changes.
-- A pull request requires the following status checks before code may be merged to `integration` branch:
+- A pull request requires the following status checks before code may be merged to `develop` branch:
    - code review
    - test build
 - A test build is triggered automatically for each pull request, and whenever a new commit is added to the pull request.
 Developer is not allowed to merge code without code review and successful test build.
-- A test build from the `integration` branch is kicked off from a timer and additional tests run to ensure the quality of the code.
+- A test build from the `develop` branch is kicked off from a timer and additional tests run to ensure the quality of the code.
+For example, hourly or nightly.
 (Note: this is now yet shown in the diagram.)
-Code is not merge to `master` branch until `integration` branch tests are run successfully.
+- Code is not merge to `master` branch from `develop` branch until it is ready for the next release, after system test.
-- In addition, extensive system tests are run before code is approved to ship.
-Those images that are ready to ship are tagged with version such as  such 1.0.0.0, 1.0.0.1, etc.
+- Code merged into `master` is tagged with version number, such as 1.0.0.
+- The pipeline to the system test is triggered manually for specific commits built from `develop`.

 **Note:** This scenario also uses Openshift Pipelines, which is only available starting Openshift 4.

 #### Functional Changes to Existing Software:

 Kabanero operator changes:
 - Install of Kabanero should not install Tekton.
-It should use pre-existing Openshift Pipelines for Tekton.
+It should use pre-existing Openshift Pipelines based on Tekton.

 Eclipse Che/Redhat Codeready Workspaces changes:
 - Pick up predefined stacks from Kabanero